Test-Time Training on Nearest Neighbors for Large Language Models

 \subsection{Local Learning}

 As discussed at the beginning, the idea of using local data to train a parametric model has a long history and many variants, depending on how locality is defined and what the model is.
-The oldest literature in nonparametric linear regression~\cite{stone1977consistent} and locally weighted regression~\cite{cleveland1979robust, cleveland1988locally, ruppert1995effective, atkeson1997locally} uses a linear model and engineered distance metrics, e.g. kernels, to assign more weights to training data closer to each test instance.
+The oldest literature in nonparametric linear regression~\citep{stone1977consistent} and locally weighted regression~\citep{cleveland1979robust, cleveland1988locally, ruppert1995effective, atkeson1997locally} uses a linear model and engineered distance metrics, e.g. kernels, to assign more weights to training data closer to each test instance.
 Because initialization does not affect the optimal solution of linear regression, each test instance trains a model from scratch.
-SVM-KNN~\cite{zhang2006svm} applies the same idea to support vector machines, with tricks to improve efficiency at test time.
+SVM-KNN~\citep{zhang2006svm} applies the same idea to support vector machines.

-The most relevant paper is by Bottou and Vapnik in 1992 \cite{bottou1992local}.
+The most relevant paper is \cite{bottou1992local}.
 Their method, called local learning, first trains a convolutional neural network on images of handwritten digits.
 The local training data here are chosen to be the nearest neighbors to the test instance, in terms of Euclidean distance in pixel space.
 Because it is slow to train the entire network for many epochs on each subset of neighbor, they instead only train the last linear layer of the network, as a trade-off between computational cost and performance gain.
-In comparison, our method is able to fine-tune the entire network, similar to regular training, because each neighbor only needs one gradient iteration.
+In comparison, our method can afford to fine-tune the entire network, using its standard training setup, because each neighbor only needs one gradient iteration.